Explore the works of celebrated artists like Van Gogh, Andy Warhol, Yayoi Kusama and others.

 These days there are many ways to enjoy AGO from Home, especially for the kiddos.
 For starters, the AGO Youth Instagram account features weekly Skillz Share! videos facilitated by the AGO Youth Council, wherein they display useful skills.

-For the more mature art lovers, the AGO’s hub of online events include art-related discussions in collaboration with industry experts, local curators and researchers.
+For the more mature art lovers, the AGO’s hub of online events include art-related performances, tours and discussions in collaboration with industry experts, local curators and researchers.
 Online courses for adults are available as well.

 Mindful Makers is yet another fun-filled program, located in the Weston Family Learning Centre.
 Kids feed their creative impulses by building, creating and indulging their imaginations.
 This event is facilitated by Toronto artist and muralist, Cindy Scaife.